wendywarren/ac-type/_kb/ink-traps.md

 layout: type
 serial: kb-subpage-ink-traps
 title: Ink Traps
+deck: "Ink traps solve a problem only encountered when setting type at small, dense sizes."
 ---

 An ink trap is a feature meant to aid printing at small sizes.
 The right and acute angles are opened up on letterforms.
 When the type is printed, ink naturally bleeds into the empty area.
 On glyphs with no ink traps the ink would bleed excessively.